What’s your name?

 2. Do not post obviously unflattering images of the artist, ever.
 If you are shooting an artist you don’t respect enough to care about their feelings then go shoot some other show.
 Of course what is “flattering” may be tough to judge with some artists.
 There are guitarists that love crazy “guitar face” images of themselves, but there are others that are self-conscious about something… their weight, their height, something.
 Some singers walk around overweight with no shirt on, knowing they will be in a photo, but others may not think about the difference between the audience watching a moment unfold in real-time vs that moment or pose frozen in time.
 So yeah, you may honestly think it’s a great shot, but take a moment to think about the artist’s style, public image, and persona, and decide if the “great” shot is respectful of that artist.
 You won’t always be right, but at least try.

 3. Be a good human.
 That covers so many things.
 Don’t be rude to other photographers in the pit, they have as much right to be there as you do (even if you think their gear is less than what you think it should be.
 They got approval from someone above your pay grade).
-Respect the security staff, their job can is way harder, and arguably more important than what we do.
+Respect the security staff, their job can be way harder, and arguably more important than what we do.
 Respect the audience, and the artist they paid to see.
 In other words, don’t be a dick.

 What’s the No.1 Tip you wished you had known when starting out as a music photographer?